wkoszek/me/source/blog/2012-10-09-book-little-red-book-of.md

 being truly successful.

 First time I understood a term "cold calling".
-I do believe this is hard--based on how assertive my grandmother was, I know there'll be people not willing to spend 5s on listening to you.
+I do believe this is hard--based on how assertive my grandmother was, I know there well be people not willing to spend 5s on listening to you.
 I'm included in that group.
 Selling over the phone wouldn't work for me.